Published by admin

 4. Functionality and Design

 When first starting out start by thinking about the look you want for your bathroom.
 There are many factors to consider like paint color, tile choices, vanities, showers, tubs, faucets, etc. It can get overwhelming very quickly so start with some research.
 You can start to piece together elements that you like into what will become the final design of the bathroom or you may choose a design item you want to feature in the bathroom and then work the rest of the bathroom design around it.
-Design should work hand in hand with functionality so consider who will use the bathroom and how, consider an eventual resale of the house and also take a moment to think how the bathroom design will fit in with the rest of the house.
+The design should work hand in hand with functionality so consider who will use the bathroom and how to consider an eventual resale of the house and also take a moment to think about how the bathroom design will fit in with the rest of the house.